Keela's Reviews

 Along the way, he learns (as do others who weren’t always convinced) that “not everyone can be a great artist, but a great artist can come from anywhere”, and that nothing is impossible if one is brave and follows his heart.

 Maybe you remember that in one of my columns I was asked about one's he-art vs. he-ad with the he-ad meaning “ego”.
 Well, can you believe, this film actually has a character named Ego who proves one of the most fearful threats against Remy’s he-art?!?
 Oh, I just can’t say enough times how this movie simply has everything a rat – and, from my mom and dad’s viewpoints a hu-man and hu-woman, too – could possibly want in a movie.
-It’s definitely my new favorite – and boy does its title make me hungry!
+It’s definitely my new favorite – and boy does its title make me hungry

 That said, I’ve gotta go….Mom’s supposed to help me pick out a recipe for ratatouille on the internet so we can try it out together.
 While we’re doing that, I suggest you go see the film Ratatouille and have the most fun anyone possibly can… without actually eating something that looks and sounds sooooo good.